 St Paul (c.5 – c.
 67) – Missionary and influential early Christian.
 The letters of St Paul form a significant part of the New Testament.
 St Paul is responsible for the growth and development of Christianity as a modern religion.

-John Wycliffe (1330 -1384) Translated some of first versions of Bible into English.
+John Wycliffe (1330 -1384) Translated some of the first versions of the Bible into English.
 Wycliffe was an early critic of the Papacy and clerical power.

 Martin Luther (1483-1546) – Sought to reform the Roman Catholic Church.
 A key figure in the Protestant Reformation.